maneeshkrsingh/maneeshkrsingh/README.md

 # Hi, I'm Maneesh Kumar Singh

-I am a researcher in **Numerical Analysis, Partial Differential Equations (PDEs), and Stochastic Processes**, with a focus on **data assimilation and stochastic filtering for geophysical models**.
+I am a computational researcher specializing in **Bayesian scientific computing, probabilistic machine learning, and numerical analysis**, with particular emphasis on **data assimilation and stochastic filtering for geophysical models**.
+More recently, I have been investigating **score-based approaches to data assimilation via generative modeling**.

 My work combines rigorous mathematical structure with computational implementation, particularly using finite element methods and structure-preserving schemes.